mkirzon/london-tennis-courts/README.md

 - **`True` (default)**: Only sends notifications when NEW slots become available
   - Tracks availability between runs using `availability_state.json`
   - Prevents repeated notifications for the same available slots
-  - Shows status: "All slots were already known (no notification sent)"
+  - Shows status per venue: "All slots were already known (no notification sent)"
+  - State is tracked separately for each venue

 - **`False`**: Original behavior - always notifies when ANY slots are available
   - Sends notification on every run if availability exists